AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 How to set it up:

-1. Use Claude Projects: Create a separate workspace for each team/project with a dedicated knowledge base and specific instructions
+1. Use Claude Projects: create a separate workspace for each team or project, with its own knowledge base and specific instructions

-2. Develop Custom Skills: Define reusable skills for common tasks (e.g., "Code review according to team standards", "Create API documentation")
+2. Build custom skills: define reusable skills for common tasks (for example, "Code review to team standards" or "Write API documentation")

-3. Deploy Organisation-wide: With Team and Enterprise plans, admins can make skills available to all employees
+3. Roll out organisation-wide: on Team and Enterprise plans, admins can make skills available to everyone

 Simple alternatives

-Not every company needs Claude Enterprise immediately.
+Not every company needs Claude Enterprise from day one.
 Start pragmatically:

-• .cursorrules in the repository: Skills directly within the code project for Cursor users
+• .cursorrules in the repository: skills kept inside the code project for Cursor users

-• Claude Projects (free): Any individual can create their own projects with a knowledge base
+• Claude Projects (free): anyone can create their own projects with a knowledge base

-How to measure progress: Count how often skills are used.
-If nobody accesses the library after 3 months, something is wrong with the content or accessibility.
+How to measure progress: count how often skills are used.
+If nobody has touched the library after three months, something is wrong with either the content or how easy it is to find.

 5.3 Start with the PDAA workflow

-The Problem: Many teams use AI ad-hoc – everyone does it differently, nobody shares insights.
+The problem: many teams use AI ad hoc.
+Everyone does it differently, and nobody shares what they learn.

-The Solution: Establish the PDAA cycle (Plan → Delegate → Assess → Codify) as the standard way of working.
+The solution: make the PDAA cycle (Plan → Delegate → Assess → Codify) the standard way of working.

-How to start right away: Choose one small project per team as a pilot.
-After 2 weeks: What worked well?
-What didn't?
-Document the findings.
+How to start right away: pick one small project per team as a pilot.
+After two weeks, review what worked, what didn't, and document the findings.

 5.4 Hire differently

-The Solution: Look for people who are good at describing problems clearly and critically assessing results.
-These are the core competencies for AI-assisted work.
+The solution: look for people who are good at describing problems clearly and assessing results critically.
+These are the core skills for AI-assisted work.

-But beware: Also use tests without AI assistance.
-You need people who understand what the AI is doing – otherwise, they won't be able to spot errors.
+But take care: use some tests without AI assistance too.
+You need people who understand what the AI is doing, otherwise they won't be able to spot its errors.

 5.5 Don't make yourself dependent on one provider

-The Problem: If OpenAI has an outage or triples its prices, your team comes to a standstill.
+The problem: if OpenAI goes down or triples its prices, your team grinds to a halt.

-The Solution: Use multiple AI providers.
-Most tasks work similarly well with Claude, GPT, and Gemini.
-Test alternatives before you need them.
+The solution: use more than one AI provider.
+Most tasks work just as well with Claude, GPT, or Gemini.
+Test the alternatives before you need them.

-In practice: Set up access to at least two providers.
-Check monthly whether critical workflows also function with the backup provider.
+In practice: set up access to at least two providers, and check each month that your critical workflows also run on the backup.

 Immediately actionable measures